YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 that would typically be executed by a single party, but split into two stages.
-The resulting signatures are identical to those computed by a single party, and can be verified using the same verification procedures without additional special steps to process the signed data.
+The resulting signatures are identical to those computed by a single party, and can be verified using the same verification algorithms without additional special steps to process the signed data.

 However some signature algorithms,